starcrouz/plextheme-reading/README.rst

 ##########################
-Ubooquity Plex Based Theme moded by Starcrouz
+Ubooquity enhanced Plex based theme with all currently reading comics list and more
 ##########################

 I like a lot Ubooquity to acces all my comics but I miss a lot a "currently reading" list of comics.